Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 ###### Quick Practice
 Selecting weapons for Weapon Mastery or changing Mastery properties of weapon to other eligible kinds can now be done as a **:rest-short: Short Rest**.

-**Repeatable**{ .inl } You can take this feat more than once, choosing different weapon or Masteries each time.
+**Repeatable**{.inl} You can take this feat more than once, choosing different weapon or Masteries each time.

 ---